enniej/Product-Recommendation-systems-based-on-Customer-Behaviour/README.md

 This project builds an AI-driven recommendation system using customer browsing and purchase history to provide personalized product suggestions.
 It aims to enhance customer engagement and boost sales by delivering tailored recommendations based on user behaviour.

 ![image](https://github.com/user-attachments/assets/1c16c051-a860-42fb-9474-aa3156fd8235)

 ## 1. Introduction
+In the rapidly evolving landscape of e-commerce, **personalized recommendations** are fundamental to enhancing customer engagement and increasing sales.
 This project develops an **AI-driven product recommendation system** using **collaborative filtering techniques** to analyze **customer browsing and purchase history**.
-By leveraging **user behavior and product similarity**, the system suggests relevant products, improving customer experience and increasing sales for **Trafilea**.
+By leveraging **user behavior and product similarity**, the system suggests highly relevant products, improving customer experience and driving revenue growth for **Trafilea**.

 ## 2. Background
-E-commerce businesses thrive on **personalized recommendations** to enhance customer engagement and boost conversions.
-This project aims to:
+The exponential growth of online shopping has led to an overwhelming number of product choices for customers.
+Effective recommendation systems help mitigate decision fatigue by guiding customers toward products aligned with their preferences. **Trafilea**, as a leading tech-commerce company, requires a sophisticated recommendation engine to:
-- Optimize product discovery by recommending items based on **user preferences**.
+- **Enhance product discovery** by recommending items based on browsing and purchase behavior.
-- Improve cross-selling opportunities by identifying **complementary products**.
-- Leverage AI techniques to provide **highly relevant** recommendations.
+- **Increase cross-selling and upselling** through intelligent product pairing.
+- **Leverage AI-powered techniques** to personalize customer experiences at scale.
+- **Improve customer retention** by offering relevant recommendations tailored to each user.

+This project focuses on developing an AI-driven recommendation system that not only enhances customer satisfaction but also optimizes business revenue by predicting and recommending products with high conversion potential.

 ## 3. Data Collection and Processing
 ### **Data Sources**